noi-techpark/it.bz.opendatahub.sparql/infrastructure/docker/mobility-sync/README.md

       --replica.timeout.read duration     replica timeout for socket reads (default 10s) --replica.timeout.write duration    replica timeout for socket writes (default 5s) --replica.user string               replica database user
+      --test                              enable testing mode, which synchronizes only a subset of the data
 ```

 Either provide a DNS for a database or build one via the provided flags.